-Before beginning courses, all students are required to satisfactorily complete an academic integrity instructional module, as proscribed by the Steering Committee.
+John Hannon, Ph.D.
+Warner Hall 300 412-268-2139 jfhannon@andrew.cmu.edu SECTION 1.
+DEGREE ATTAINMENT COURSES AND GRADES COURSEWORK Before beginning courses, all students must complete an academic integrity instructional module proscribed by the Steering Committee.
 The university's complete Schedule of Classes can be found at www.cmu.edu/hub.

-To receive the M.S. degree, students must successfully complete these requirements:

-- A. At least 108 units of coursework, which includes courses in specific categories as listed below - B. The average grade of B or above (GPA = 3.0) in those 108 or more units counted toward degree certification - C. Full-time course registration (at least 36 units) for each semester in the program

-Coursework consists of:
+To receive the M.S. degree, students must successfully complete these requirements: - A. At least 90 units of coursework (114 units for students in the MSQBB-AS program), which includes courses in specific categories as listed below - B. Average grade of B or above (GPA = 3.0) in those 108 or more units counted toward degree certification - C. Full-time course registration (at least 36 units) for each semester in the program Coursework consists of: